b3-it/magento-lts/app/code/local/B3it/Solr/etc/documentation/IndexConcept.md

 Only Products of type 'Mage_Catalog_Model_Product' with a Id will be indexed.
 They also need to be visible in search and activated.

-A Product will automaticly be indexed after it got saved (observer).
+A Product will automatically be indexed after it got saved (observer).
 All products can be indexed with the backend option System/Solr Search/Index.

 If a product is not visible or activated the connected document (solr) will be removed and the product not indexed. (same result as deleting the product)